ThisaraIT20051020/ThisaraIT20051020/README.md

 ## Work Experience

-💼 Currently, I'm soaring high as an Intern at HighFlyer Global.
+💼 Currently, I'm soaring high as an Support Consultant at HighFlyer Global.
 My journey here has been incredible, filled with learning experiences and opportunities to work on exciting projects.

 ## Education